sdondley/Dist-Zilla-for-Beginners/tutorial11.md

-To make your life even easier, you can extend `Dist::Zilla` with the `installdeps` subcommand which will take care of installing not only modules needed by plugins in `dist.ini` but by your entire distribution as well.
+To make your life even easier, you can extend `Dist::Zilla` with the `installdeps` subcommand which will take care of installing not only modules needed by plugins in `dist.ini` but by the module in your distribution as well.
 Install the `installdeps` subcommand with:

 `cpanm Dist::Zilla::App::Command::installdeps`